Truth Functional Logic (or formal deductive reasoning)

 What rule was used to get the conclusion, X →Y?
 It was rule 4, the disjuntive argument.

 So, are you starting to get the idea?
 Hopefully you are beginning to see it.
-It should get clearer, too, as you try the exercises for this week.
-The idea is to get comfortable with these and then move on to constructing proofs of validity yourself.
+It should get clearer, too, as you try the relevant homework.
+The idea is to get comfortable with these and then move on to the rest of the homework where you'll have to construct proofs of validity yourself.
 With proofs, you won't just be recognizing these rules, you'll be deciding for yourself which ones to use to derive the conclusion.